Buffalo Metro Rail: Renovations and expansion

 Although a centerpiece of the original line, the downtown transit mall did not live up to expectations.
 Because of poor traffic patterns on Main Street, some business groups occasionally called for the removal of the transit system so that they can return to normal vehicle traffic and curbside parking.

 In 2008, Buffalo began a project to reintroduce cars to Main Street.
 The project in question involved creating a shared trackbed/roadway with curbside parking, as well as the permanent closure of the Theater Station, which occurred on February 18, 2013.
 The closure of Theater Station meant that Fountain Plaza Station, located 546 ft south in the 500 block of Main Street, now serves as the northern terminus of the Free Fare Zone.
 On January 23, 2015, after less than two years of construction, traffic was reintroduced to the 600 block of Main Street, between Tupper and Chippewa Streets, in the Theater District.
 On December 15, 2015, traffic was reintroduced to the 500 block of Main Street, between Chippewa and Mohawk streets, in the Central Business District.
 In late 2022, traffic was reintroduced to Lower Main between Exchange and Scott Street.
 Work began in July 2023 to complete the final stretch of Cars Sharing Main Street, with work between Mohawk and Exchange.
 The project is being constructed in conjunction with the total replacement of the trackbed in the 400 block as well as the installation of a crossover track to decrease the effects of single-tracking during the process.

 On January 9, 2017, Governor Andrew Cuomo announced in his State of the State address that funding would be secured for the Amherst and Cobblestone line extensions.
 If successful, this would be the first extension in the service's history.
 Funding for an environmental review into the Amherst extension was approved in 2018, and it was expected to take between 24 and 30 months.
+The environmental study concluded in 2025 and was approved by the Federal Transit Administration in 2026, with NFTA moving forward with the light rail option over a bus rapid transit alternative, exploring funding options and estimating groundbreaking to begin in 2030.

 In 2019 Tim Kennedy and Crystal People-Stokes secured a $100M state commitment to fund renovation and repair work throughout the system that had largely been delayed since the line's opening.
 The funding is intended for total track replacement, catenary replacements, fastener and pad replacements, as well as two station complete rebuilds (Canalside and Church) and increased passenger comfort amenities at other stations.
 Following the reconstruction of Church Station, expected to begin in July 2024, NFTA intends to begin the process for a redesign of the Lafayette Square station.